(888) 552-6760 SCHEDULE AN APPOINTMENT

 Breasts contain what are called stromal and epithelial connective tissue cells.
 These cells have receptors for the hormones, estrogen and progesterone.
 Fibroadenomas are formed from those two types of tissues.

-In most cases, these lumps are simple, benign breast tumors that don’t lead to cancer or increase a woman’s risk for breast cancer.
+In most cases, these lumps are simple, benign breast tumors that don’t lead to cancer or increase a woman’s risk for developing breast cancer.

 What does a fibroadenoma feel like?